-As part of the Maryland Department of Transportation's (MDOT) proposed Baltimore and Potomac (B&P) Tunnel project in Baltimore, MD, a general vibration assessment was conducted to assess the potential for impacts at sensitive receptors along the various Build Alternatives.
+As part of the Maryland Department of Transportation's (MDOT) proposed Baltimore and Potomac (B&P) Tunnel Project ("Project") in Baltimore, MD, a general vibration assessment was conducted to assess the potential for impacts at sensitive receptors along the various Build Alternatives.
 The vibration analysis is intended to estimate vibration levels expected from construction and operation of the future B&P Tunnel.

-The operational impacts were evaluated using the guidelines set forth by the Federal Transit Administration's (FTA) Transit Noise and Vibration Impact Assessment.
-In addition, temporary construction vibration levels were also evaluated using both the FTA guidelines as well as standard industry practices for evaluating vibration due to tunnel boring and other tunnel excavation activities.
+The operational impacts were evaluated using the guidelines set forth by the Federal Transit Administration's (FTA) Transit Noise and Vibration Impact Assessment.1 In addition, temporary construction vibration levels were also evaluated using both the FTA guidelines as well as standard industry practices for evaluating vibration due to tunnel boring and other tunnel excavation activities.
 This analysis was conducted using currently available information absent of vibration monitoring data that describes the ground-propagation characteristics or the building coupling losses.
 The results are, therefore, limited to the quality and accuracy of the available data much of which is based on default assumptions from the FTA guidelines.

-Ambient vibration measurements were not conducted during this preliminary phase of the project.
-Once a preferred alternative is selected, a more detailed vibration assessment is recommended, including baseline vibration measurements, to document more accurately the potential for vibration impacts from train operations.
+Ambient vibration measurements were not conducted during this preliminary phase of the Project.
+Once a Preferred Alternative is selected, a more detailed vibration assessment is recommended, including baseline vibration measurements, to document more accurately the potential for vibration impacts from train operations.

-The proposed depth of the B&P Tunnel ranges from at-grade to 350 feet.
+The proposed depth of the B&P Tunnel ranges from at-grade to 150 feet.
 Soil borings and geotechnical logs from other studies conducted in Baltimore (e.g., the Baltimore Red Line) indicate the tunnel would be bored through mixed-face bedrock.
-In addition to distance propagation, other adjustments applied to the default FTA ground-surface vibration curves include speed changes only.
-Other adjustments related to building coupling transmissibility or geologic conditions were not considered during the preliminary phase of the project.
+In addition to distance propagation, other adjustments applied to the default FTA ground-surface vibration curves include speed changes, tunnel bore type, geological propagation and building coupling.
+Maximum speeds of 70 and 102 miles per hour were used for the Existing/No-Build Condition and the Build Alternatives, respectively.

-As a result, operational levels under Alternative 1: No-Build due to ground-borne vibration from train passbys are predicted to exceed the FTA frequent impact criteria at 23 residences (FTA Category 2 landuses) and one FTA Category 3 land-use (Eutaw-Marshburn Elementary School).
-Similarly, impacts due to ground-borne noise from train passbys are also predicted at 126 residences and one FTA Category 3 landuse (Eutaw-Marshburn Elementary School).
-No other exceedances of the FTA Category 3 landuses (institutions) are predicted under Alternative 1: No-Build.
-However, no vibration impacts are expected under Alternative 1 because no project elements would be constructed.
-However, an impact assessment was conducted for NEPA disclosure and consistency with the approach applied to Alternatives 2, 3, and 11.
+As a result, operational levels under Alternative 1: No-Build due to ground-borne vibration from train passbys are not predicted to exceed the FTA frequent impact criteria at any residences (FTA Category 2 land uses) or institutional land uses (FTA Category 3).
+However, impacts due to ground-borne noise from train passbys are predicted at 12 residences.
+No exceedances of the FTA Category 3 land uses (institutions) are predicted under Alternative 1: No-Build and, no vibration impacts are expected under Alternative 1 because no Project elements would be constructed.
+However, an impact assessment was conducted for NEPA disclosure and consistency with the approach applied to the Build Alternatives.

-Operational impacts under Alternative 2 due to ground-borne vibration from train passbys are not predicted to exceed the FTA frequent impact criteria at any residences and other FTA Category 2 landuses.
-Similarly, no impacts due to ground-borne noise from train passbys are predicted anywhere under Alternative 2.
+Operational impacts under Alternative 2 due to ground-borne vibration from train passbys are not predicted to exceed the FTA frequent impact criteria at any residences and other FTA Category 2 land uses.
+However, exceedances of the FTA Category 2 ground-borne noise criteria are predicted at 1 residence from train passbys under Alternative 2.
+No other exceedances are predicted at any FTA Category 2 or 3 land uses.